personalityson/VBANN/README.md

 ### What is VBANN?
 VBANN is a small machine learning framework implemented in VBA, which can be used to set up and train simple neural networks.<br/>
 VBANN is designed to store everything in the same file.
 Your training data, your model and the framework itself are all contained in the same workbook.<br/>
-VBANN is extensible.
+VBANN is modular and extensible.
 You can add your own layer classes.<br/>
 You can speed it up 6-10x by downloading and linking to [a prebuilt OpenBLAS dll](https://github.com/OpenMathLib/OpenBLAS/releases) inside the [BlasFunctions](BlasFunctions.bas) module.

 ### Why do people use VBA?